 The statistics become only more disturbing when you consider race, as the intersection of guns and domestic violence has a disproportionate impact on Black, American Indian/Alaska Native, and Hispanic women.
 In 2019, Black women were murdered by men at a rate of 2.34 per 100,000, more than twice the rate of white women murdered by men.
 Over 84 percent of Indigenous women and girls experience violence in their lifetimes, and American Indian/Alaskan Native women are three times more likely than white women to be fatally shot by an intimate partner.

-Further, in June 2022, Congress passed the Bipartisan Safer Communities Act, extending greater protections to victims of dating violence by adding certain dating relationships to the definition of a misdemeanor crime of domestic violence.
+In June 2022, Congress passed the Bipartisan Safer Communities Act, extending greater protections to victims of dating violence by adding certain dating relationships to the definition of a misdemeanor crime of domestic violence.
 Domestic violence misdemeanants who are convicted after June 25, 2022 of domestic violence against someone with whom they have a current or had a recent former dating relationship are prohibited from possessing, receiving, shipping, or transporting firearms or ammunition for five years.
 After five years, first-time misdemeanants automatically have their federal firearms access restored if they have not been convicted of another misdemeanor involving physical force or a threat with a deadly weapon in the interim.
-Closing the loophole for misdemeanor crimes of domestic violence in the Bipartisan Safer Communities Act was an important first step, but this law still leaves guns in the hands of dating abusers who have been found by a court to pose an immediate danger to their victims.
+Closing the loophole for misdemeanor crimes of domestic violence in the Bipartisan Safer Communities Act was an important first step, but this law still leaves guns in the hands of other dating abusers who have been found by a court to pose an immediate danger to their victims.

 Jewish Values